If your flight is delayed or cancelled.

 If you have been denied boarding due to overbooking.

-If you have to wait at the airport, in Europe you have the right to care.
+If you have to wait at the airport.
+In Europe in all these situations you have the right to care.
 Mostly that means a free meal and a drink, or if it’s a long delay - free hotel accommodation.
 Because that’s the rules in European Union.
 And these rules apply to most flights operated from countries of European Union, Iceland, Norway and Switzerland.

 When the flight is from somewhere else, it must be operated by a European airline for these rules to apply to it.